 - Security – Since KVM is part of the Linux kernel source code, it benefits from the world’s biggest open source community collaboration, rigorous development and testing process as well as continuous security patching.

 - Maturity – KVM was first created in 2006 and has continued to be actively developed since then.
-It is a 15-year old project, presenting a high level of maturity.
-More than 1,000 developers around the world have contributed to KVM code.
+It is a 15-year-old project, presenting a high level of maturity.
+More than 1,000 developers around the world have contributed to the KVM code.

-- Cost-efficiency – Last but not least, the cost is a driving factor for many organisations.
+- Cost-efficiency – Last but not least, cost is a driving factor for many organisations.
 Since KVM is open source and available as a Linux kernel module, it comes at zero cost out of the box.
-Businesses can optionally subscribe to various commercial programmes, such as UA-I (Ubuntu Advantage for Infrastructure) to receive enterprise support for their KVM-based virtualisation or cloud infrastructure.
+Businesses can optionally subscribe to various commercial programs, such as Ubuntu Pro to receive enterprise support for their KVM-based virtualisation or cloud infrastructure.

 How to install KVM on Ubuntu 20.04